-\begin{Annotation} \textbf{(Local and global arguments)} Reexamining the previous proof we can distinguish a local argument around a pole $a$ (in a neighbourhood $[a,a+\varepsilon]$ resp.\ $[a-\varepsilon,a]$ for some $\varepsilon > 0$ chosen to be sufficiently small) and a global argument (for a given interval $[a,b]$ without poles).
+\begin{Annotation} \textbf{(Local and global arguments)} The previous proof relies on a local argument around a pole $a$, in the neighbourhoods $[a,a+\varepsilon]$ and $[a-\varepsilon,a]$ for some chosen $\varepsilon > 0$, and a global argument, for a given interval $[a,b]$ without poles.
 The local argument only uses continuity and is valid for polynomials over any ordered field.
 It is in the global argument that we need the intermediate value property.
-This interplay of local and global arguments is a recurrent theme in the proofs of \sref{sub:ProductFormula} and \sref{sub:ZeroIndexTheorem}. \end{Annotation}
+This interplay of local and global arguments is a recurrent theme in the proofs of \sref{sub:ProductFormula} and \sref{sub:CountingComplexRoots}. \end{Annotation}